mehdizse/tp_mask_rcnn/README.md

 These refinements were implemented to achieve a better trade-off between detection accuracy and computational efficiency, allowing the model to perform effectively on the target dataset and accurately segment drones in various image conditions.

 ### 📋 Refinement Results

-The model was refined over a span of 10 epochs, with training and validation metrics logged in the [`refine_logs.txt`](refine_logs.txt) file.
-This log file includes detailed metrics for each epoch, allowing further analysis of how the refinement affected model accuracy, loss, and detection quality.

-## Refinement Logs

 Below are screenshots of the refinement logs generated during the refinement process.
 These logs show the progression of the training and the losses calculated at each epoch: